Breadcrumb

 What decisions will you face as ALS progresses?

-As ALS symptoms get worse (progress), you may have to choose which treatments you want for issues like breathing and eating problems.
-For example, would you consider using a machine to help you breathe if your breathing problems become severe?
-Do you want a feeding tube placed in your stomach if you are losing weight, unable to get enough calories by eating, or if you lose your ability to swallow?
+As ALS symptoms get worse (progress), you may have to choose which treatments you want.
+For example, would you consider using a machine to help you breathe?
+Would you want a feeding tube placed in your stomach?
+How much treatment you want is a personal choice that only you and your loved ones can make.

-As you make these choices, keep in mind that what's right for one person with ALS may not feel right for another.
+As you make these choices, keep in mind that what's right for one person may not feel right for another.
 It's also okay to revisit your choices throughout the course of the disease.
 You may change your mind over time.
 Be sure to talk about your treatment options and share your concerns with your doctor.

 Related Information